hans000/rc-select-pro/README.md

 ## License

-rc-select is released under the MIT license.
+rc-select-pro is released under the MIT license.